CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 #### ORP.5.M6 Instructing the staff in the safe handling of IT [Supervisors, Human Resources]
 The standard installation of an operating system often includes a number of programs and services that are not normally needed and that can be a source of security vulnerabilities for that very reason.
 This applies in particular to network services.
 After installation, it therefore needs to be checked which services are installed and activated on the system.
 Unnecessary services must be disabled or completely uninstalled.

-On the one hand, checking for running services can be carried out locally with the resources of the installed operating system and, on the other hand, in network services from the outside through a port scan from another system.
+On the one hand, checking for running services can be carried out locally with the resources of the installed operating system and, on the other hand, in the case of network services, from the outside through a port scan from another system.
 By a combination of both methods can be largely excluded that the system offers even more unwanted network services.

 ** Secure Login **